AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 ```text
 substr(string, offset, length)
 ```
-1. Use the `substr` function to ensure the value of the `storageAccountNameUnique` variable is only 24 characters.
+1. Use the `substr` function to ensure the value of the `storageAccountNameFullUnique` variable is only 24 characters.

 2. Execute the deployment again, you should see the new storage account in the Azure portal.